tybug/limelight/README.md

 ## Why

-99% of the time I use spotlight for searching for a local file.
-I almost never use it to search within file contents, and I certainly don't want it to split results into "documents", "music", "spreadsheets", and who knows what else.
+99% of the time I use spotlight to search for a local file.
+I almost never use it to search file contents, and I certainly don't want it to split results into "documents", "music", "spreadsheets", and who knows what else.
 I don't know who at apple decided a dedicated "fonts" section was a good idea.

 Setting presentation aside, even the basic functionality of spotlight has some issues: